-House hacking for me has turned out to be more than just a way to save exorbitant amounts of money.
+House hacking, for me, has turned out to be more than just a way to save exorbitant amounts of money.
 With Airbnb guests coming in all the time, it has taught me to stay positive and friendly, even when I’m in the worst of moods.
-Travelers and vacationers certainly do not care of any trouble going on in my life.
+Travelers and vacationers certainly do not care about any trouble going on in my life.

 Above and beyond, it has allowed me to be so incredibly grateful for the things I used to take for granted.
 I did not realize how great it is to have a bedroom.
 You know, one with a door and lights, and a nice 12-inch memory foam mattress.

 I will reiterate it again: I don’t believe there is a better risk/reward trade-off than house hacking.
-If there is another asset class that can produce 80%+ annual returns with relatively low risk, please let me know.
+If there is another asset class that can produce 80 percent-plus annual returns with relatively low risk, please let me know.
 I would love to hear it!

 What do you think?
 Is house hacking one of the best strategies out there?